 Involvement of the geriatric team in the ED

-Twenty-six of the 49 heads of GSs (53%) indicated that there was an agreement, mainly informal and unwritten, between the geriatric and the emergency departments concerning the management and the flow of older people in the ED (n=14, 54%).
+Twenty-six of the 49 heads of GSs (53%) indicated that there was an agreement, mainly informal, between the geriatric and the emergency departments concerning the management and the flow of older people in the ED (n=14, 54%).
 Six out of 23 heads of GS without such agreements, planned to develop one in the future.

 A geriatrician was available for specific problems, by phone or in person, in 96% of the EDs (n=47) during the daytime on weekdays, while one third (n=16) saw every older patient with a frailty profile.
 Five institutions held geriatric rounds in the ED at specific time points, but none provided a continuously physical presence.
 All these proportions decreased during the night and weekend (table 2).
 Admission to a geriatric ward was agreed by a geriatrician in collaboration with an emergency physician in 43% (n=21) of the hospitals, while this decision was taken by the geriatrician alone in 33% (n=16).
-Ninety-four per cent of the heads of the GS (n=46) stated that the physical availability of a geriatrician on the ED carried added value for the management of older people in the ED.
+Ninety-four per cent of the heads of the GS (n=46) stated that the physical availability of a geriatrician on the ED added value to the management of older people in the ED.

-Almost all responding hospitals had an IGCT (96% n=47), which 85% (n=40) is available for the ED, by phone or bedside for specific problems, during the daytime on weekdays.
-One in five of these IGCTs’ (n=9) saw every older ED patient after a phone call from ED staff, while 9% (n=4) were present in the ED at specified time-points.
-Not a single IGCT was continuously present on the ED.
+Almost all responding hospitals had an IGCT (96% n=47), which 85% (n=40) was available for the ED, by phone or bedside for specific problems, during the daytime on weekdays.
+One in five of these IGCTs (n=9) saw every older ED patient after a phone call from ED staff, while 9% (n=4) were present in the ED at specified time-points.
+NoIGCT was continuously present on the ED.
 All these proportions decreased during the night and weekend (table 2).
 Forty percent (n=17) of these teams used a geriatric assessment adapted to the ED context, while 42% (n=18) answered to specific clinical requests.
-These often comprise ‘request for admission on a geriatric ward’ (74%, n=32), ‘judgement about the need for hospitalization’ (63%, n=27) and the ‘application for social needs assessment’ (56%, n=24).
+These often comprise ‘request for admission on a geriatric ward’ (74%, n=32), ‘judgement about the need for hospitalisation’ (63%, n=27) and the ‘application for social needs assessment’ (56%, n=24).
 Eighty-one percent of the heads of the GS (n=35) stated that the IGCT has an added value for the management of older patients in the ED.
 Also, 79% (n=34) stated that the function of the IGCT in the ED should be extended in the future.
 Two thirds of the respondents who did not have an IGCT available for the ED (n=4/7), clarified that an IGCT might add value to the ED by assisting in the care planning for frail older patients, assessing the need for hospitalisation and evaluating geriatric syndromes and social, functional or cognitive problems.

 Data concerning availability of social workers on the ED are summarised in table 2.